WinsonSou/Calm-Blueprints/SQL2014 Cluster/readme.md

 - SQL2014 Installation Media has to be uploaded into the Nutanix Image Service.
 - AHV with IPAM Networks must be used.
 - Ensure that AHV IPAM Networks has DNS set to the Domain Controller, else VMs will not be able to join the domain during domain join task.
-- Ensure Karan VM is set up properly: https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v10:nuc-installing-karan-service-t.html
+- Ensure Karan VM is set up properly: [Nutanix KB](https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v10:nuc-installing-karan-service-t.html)
-- Ensure Karan VM is set up for Local Mode execution: https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v10:nuc-executing-karan-local-mode-t.html
+- Ensure Karan VM is set up for Local Mode execution: [Nutanix KB](https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v10:nuc-executing-karan-local-mode-t.html)
 - Ensure Karan VM has CredSSP Setup: (Powershell Script to be run on Karan VM) `Enable-WSManCredSSP -Role "Client" -DelegateComputer "*"`
 - Ensure Karan VM has the following Group Policies Setup:
   - Gpedit.msc -> Computer Configuration -> Administrative Templates -> System -> Credentials Delegation -> `Allow Delegating Fresh Credentials & Allow Delegating Fresh Credentials with NTLM only server authentication (enable and add wsman/*)`